mihaelasandrea/second-chance-web/README.md

 ## Further Testing
 -   The website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
 -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
--   Friends and family members were asked to review the game to point out any bugs and/or user experience issues.
+-   Friends and family members were asked to review the website to point out any bugs and/or user experience issues.
-## Bugs
+## Fixed Bugs
--   When trying to register an already registered user, the user gets the notification that user already exists but still creates another account
+-   When trying to delete the account, the user gets the notification that the account is deleted but the account remains logged in.
+    -   The problem was fixed by removing user's session cookies by adding 'session.pop("user")' and redirect user to login page.
+-   After submitting the contact form if the user tried to visit another page of the website in the console appeared the "Uncaught Type Error"
+    -   The problem was solved after removing the sendEmail.js script path from base.html and adding it to contact.html.
+-   After creating the javascript functionality for confirming the password in the registration filed, both the registration and login forms wouldn't let the user fill in the password.
+    -   The issue was coming from the fact that in the app.py file, the register dictionary wasn't updated and the problem got fixed by adding the confirm_password respective field to the dictionary.
 # Deployment
 1. For this project you need to create a database in [MongoDB](https://www.mongodb.com/)
 1. First you need to create a new workspace in GitPod.